dimi-fn/Various-Data-Science-Scripts/BI/README.md

         * [Using Power Query in Power BI Desktop](https://docs.microsoft.com/en-us/power-query/power-query-ui)
 2) Power BI `service`: online SaaS (Software as a Service), i.e. the cloud-based service.
 Mostly useful for sharing and collaboration
 3) `Mobile apps`: available on phones and tablets

+## Workflow

+1) Fetch data to Power BI Desktop and create a report
+2) Publish to Power BI SaaS (Power BI online), create new visualizations and/or build dashboards
+3) Share dashboards with others and interact with shared dashboards
+4) Power BI Mobile apps can be used for no3 workflow

 ## Concepts